Ahmad-Hazrati/PP1/README.md

   * improve the quality of the commit messages (I am aware that some of them are not very clear and not meeting the standards and will improve them in the future).

 ---

-## Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://ahmad-hazrati.github.io/PP1/index.html

 ## Credits